 Looking for ways to extend the life of your gaming laptop?
 Follow a few simple tips:

 - Keep it clean: Dust is the enemy of gaming laptops.
-Make sure to keep your gaming laptop clean and free of dust.
+Make sure to keep your gaming laptop clean and free of dust with a can of compressed air.
 See 12 Steps To Remove Dust.

 - Use a cooling pad to help keep it cool.
 Cooling pads are cost-effective and can help prevent overheating.